TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 site.

 This way sites and sets can ship page TSconfig without the need for database entries or by polluting global scope.
-Dependencies can expressed via site sets, allowing for automatic ordering and deduplication.
+Dependencies can be expressed via site sets, allowing for automatic ordering and deduplication.

 See also :ref:`Feature: #103437 - Introduce site sets <changelog:feature-103437-1712062105>`